AAN RITE: Everything You Need To Know

 Throughout your residency training, you will be studying daily while working on the wards and in the neurology clinics.
 This “active learning” will teach you a surprising amount!
 In addition, most residents will begin dedicated study several weeks to several months before the RITE examination.

-There are several popular resources including practice question banks like TrueLearn, question books, and review texts.
+There are several popular resources including practice RITE question banks like TrueLearn, question books, and review texts.
 The American Academy of Neurology also has wonderful resources for members including journals, podcasts, practice questions, and videos.

 Top Three Tips for Taking the RITE Exam

-Don’t Stress!
+- Don’t Stress.
 This examination is a tool provided by the American Academy of Neurology to help you identify your individual strengths and weaknesses; it is not meant to be a stressful exercise.
 Use it as a learning opportunity and tool.
 Don’t feel pressured to compare your results to those of your colleagues – everyone progresses through residency at their own pace.

-Stick with What Works for YOU!
+- Stick with What Works for You.
 At this stage of advanced education, most learners have a preferred strategy – use what has historically worked for you to prepare for this exam.
 If you learn best by doing questions, use a question book or bank.
 If you prefer to read text, purchase a review textbook.
 There is no incorrect way to prepare, as long as you pick a comprehensive resource and stick with it.

-Don’t Cram!
+- Don’t Cram.
 Each day as a resident physician is exhausting, and at the end of the day it is difficult to find motivation to hit the books.
 In an effort to decrease stress and cramming, choose a study resource and spend 10-30 minutes per day reviewing the resource.
 That way, you slowly gain knowledge over time, and decrease burnout.
 If you can study for 10 minutes per day, you will be well ahead of your peers.

 Written By: Lauren Peruski, DO, Sparrow and MSU Neurology Resident